It's a tragic week to be an ACOTAR fan.

 Is Margot Robbie producing the ACOTAR adaptation?

 Maybe they were just bonding over a love of fantasy and coffee.
 Maybe it was a strategic business meeting.
 The truth is, no one – at least no one beyond the ACOTAR team – knows, and as has been proven, details around the series are being kept under wraps.
-Although, fans are pointing out that given the age of Feyre, it's more likely that the 33-year-old actor will be looking to produce the project through her production company LuckyChap, which is behind Barbie, Saltburn, Promising Young Woman, and I, Tonya.
+Although, fans are pointing out that given the age of 19 year-old Feyre, it's more likely that the 33-year-old actor was looking to produce the project through her production company LuckyChap, which is behind Barbie, Saltburn, Promising Young Woman, and I, Tonya.

 How many seasons will there be?

-If Ron Moore is to use the same format he did with Outlander, it means that there is potential for the ACOTAR series to consist of five seasons, one for each book
+If Ron Moore is to use the same format he did with Outlander, it means that there is potential for the ACOTAR series to consist of five seasons, one for each book.

 This would potentially look like:

-• Season 1: A Court Of Thorns And Roses
+- Season 1: A Court Of Thorns And Roses

-• Season 2: A Court Of Mist And Fury
+- Season 2: A Court Of Mist And Fury

-• Season 3: A Court Of Wings And Ruin
+- Season 3: A Court Of Wings And Ruin

-• Season 4: A Court Of Frost And Starlight
+- Season 4: A Court Of Frost And Starlight

-• Season 5: A Court Of Silver Flames
+- Season 5: A Court Of Silver Flames

 What is A Court of Thorns and Roses about?

-Comprising five books in total, the saga begins with 19-year-old hunter Feyre Archeron, who kills a wolf to feed her family.
-However, the wolf turns out to be a faerie in disguise, and Feyre is must choose to either offer her own life as payment for the one she took or live as a human prisoner in faerie realm of Prythian to pay for her crime.
+Comprising five books in total, the saga begins with 19-year-old Feyre Archeron, who kills a wolf to feed her family.
+But the wolf turns out to be a faerie in disguise, and Feyre is must choose to either offer her own life as payment for the one she took - or live as a human prisoner in faerie realm of Prythian to pay for her crime.
 She's then kidnapped by the High Lord of the Spring Court named Tamlin, and slowly the two form a bond.
 However, there are dark forces at play across the land north of the wall separating human and faerie life.

 Is there a release date?

-Given that the showrunners have barely pinned down a cast or production company, it's not likely that the series will arrive anytime soon.
+It's not likely that the series will arrive anytime soon.
 Watch this space.

 Images: @andrewmukamal, Pinterest